Your Friendly Neighborhood Aunty

 Actor | Comedian | Writer

-Shy Sapp is a Nehiyaw actor, comedian, writer, and emerging film maker from Little Pine First Nation in Treaty 6 Territory.
+Cheyenna “Shy” Sapp is a Nehiyaw actor, comedian, writer, and emerging film maker from Little Pine First Nation in Treaty 6 Territory.

 She is best known for her role on the hit CTV sitcom Acting Good, nominated for Best Comedic Ensemble at the 2024 Canadian Screen Awards.
 Her stand-up comedy has taken her across Canada, the U.S., and Aotearoa (New Zealand), where she headlined the Indig-E Girl Comedy Showcase and performed at the Saskatoon, Vancouver, and Wellington Fringe Festivals.
 Shy was also featured in the 2025 Winnipeg Comedy Festival “Maybe It’s Me” Mega Show and “Bannock Bums” show.
+She has produced her first hour of comedy titled “The Hot Mess Comedy Show”, which she is taking to the Edmonton Fringe Festival in August of 2026.

 Her theatre credits include Sir John A: Acts of a Gentrified Ojibwe RebellionMary of Patuanak, and Baba and the Gift of the Kokum Scarf, which she also co-wrote.
 As a playwright, she has developed original work through Gordon Tootoosis Nikaniwin Theatre’s New Voices Program and 25th Street Theatre, with a new production scheduled for 2026.